rreusser/glsl-solid-wireframe/README.md

 > draw wireframes on a triangular mesh using a fragment shader

 This module uses barycentric coordinates to draw a wireframe on a solid triangular mesh.
-Alternatively, it will simply draw grid lines at integer component values of a float- or vector-valued function which you give it.
+Alternatively, it will simply draw grid lines at integer component values of a float- or vector-valued variable which you give it.

 You can see a detailed explanation of the technique [here](http://codeflow.org/entries/2012/aug/02/easy-wireframe-display-with-barycentric-coordinates/).
 It uses [`OES_standard_derivatives`](https://www.khronos.org/registry/gles/extensions/OES/OES_standard_derivatives.txt) to scale the lines to a uniform width, but also exposes a basic fallback that scales lines relative to the size of the triangle in case `OES_standard_derivatives` is not available.